TravisWheelerLab/polyA/README.md

 competing annotations to eliminate implying false certainty in the annotations.
 In addition, polyA can identify instances of gene conversion and homologous recombination, and find the exact genomic location of the switch between sequences.
 It can also clarify ambiguous boundaries between neighboring elements due to homologous over extension.
-And it can find sequences nesting while identifying the inserted sequence along with the original sequence that was inserted into.
+It can also find sequence nesting, identifying the inserted sequence along with the original sequence that was inserted into.

 ## The Algorithm

-**TODO:** Kaitlin - we can also link to whatever paper(s) are published

-Using our confidence score analysis enables a jumping HMM approach, allowing transitions between competing queries identifies switches between queries.
-These switches are a result of gene conversion, homologous recombination, neighboring elements and sequence nesting.
+Using our confidence score analysis enables a jumping HMM approach.
+Allowing transitions between competing queries identifies switches between nucleotide elements.
+These switches are a result of gene conversion, homologous recombination, neighboring elements or sequence nesting.

-Our algorithm has 4 parts:
+Our algorithm has 3 parts:

-1. Confidence calculations help choose between competing annotations using an application of the bayes theorem on the probabilities underlying alignments scores we compute posterior probabilities (confidence) of the likelihood a query is the true source for the genomic region.
+1. Confidence calculations.
+This gives us the probablilites each competing query is the true source of the target.
-2A.
-Segmented adjacent confidence finds non-exact breakpoint locations
-	-takes alignments of all competing queries
-	-splits alignments up into contiguous segments
-	-compute confidence scores for segments
-	-dynamic programming pass through matrix holding confidence values gives most probable path through alignment
-	-allows switches between queries
-	-identifies a query for each segment
-2B.
-Segmented overlapping confidence finds exact breakpoints of gene conversion, homologous recombination and boundary detection
-	-takes alignments of all competing queries
-	-splits alignments up into adjacent segments starting at every nucleotide -compute average confidence values for each nucleotide based on all segments overlapping that position
-	-new dynamic programming matrix with confidence values for each nucleotide instead of each segment
-	-dynamic programming pass identifies a query for every nucleotide
+2. Position specific confidence creates a less computationally expensive version of a jpHMM, allowing for transitions between queries.
+This identifies gene conversion, homologous recombination, nested elements, and boundaries between adjacent elements.
-3. Graph Algorithm finds nested sequences
+3. Graph Algorithm finds nested sequences.

-	-all sequences labeled in dynamic programming become nodes -find alternative paths through that graph based on confidence of the sink subfamily in the source node
-	-splice out all sequences with no alternative paths (these are the inserted sequences) -splice corresponding positions out of dynamic programming matrix -another dynamic programming pass on the updated matrix stitches original sequence back together
+**TODO:** add link to paper as well

-For a more detailed description view the [poster](/supporting_materials/AlgorithmPoster.pdf)
+For a more detailed description view the [poster](/publications/AlgorithmPoster.pdf)

 ## Using